In construction, 2023

 Increased insulation in the building envelope has changed the overall size of the building causing modifications to the Tyndall stone details at the corners.
 Modifications to the corners of the building were achieved by cutting away two of the reveals and replacing them with wider reveals that are dowelled to the adjacent stones.
 The new block and joint connections are engineered so that they look the same as the existing conditions.
 The architectural strategy demonstrates an envelope upgrade that has minimal impact on the overall aesthetic of the existing building.

 The cultural importance of the building demands a technically sound and preserved structure that will excel at providing the cultural programming that discerning audiences expect.
 This was achieved by a design team working collaboratively with the owner and user groups, to ensure that concert hall programming continued uninterrupted and unimpeded during building investigation and construction.
-This collaboration includes Crosier Kilgour & Partners as the envelope and structural consultant, Epp Siepman Engineering as the mechanical and electrical consultant, Wood Environmental as the environmental consultant, and Bockstael Construction as the construction manager.
+This collaboration includes Crosier Kilgour & Partners as the envelope and structural consultant, Epp Siepman Engineering as the mechanical and electrical consultant, Wood Environmental as the environmental consultant, Alpha Masonry as the masonry consultant, and Bockstael Construction as the construction manager.